What Are My Legal Rights If I Contract Coronavirus?

 A critical part of a medical malpractice action is the standard of care that a patient has the right to expect and receive.
 Health care professionals must provide care that is consistent with community standards.
 Negligence is proven when a jury finds that the standard of care hasn’t been met.
 However, the standard of care is determined by what is an acceptable medical treatment by a reasonably prudent doctor or another healthcare provider would give in like or similar circumstances.
 Since the U.S. has never experienced a pandemic of this magnitude, that standard of care may be hard to define.
 The court may have specific rules for this unique situation.
 We’ll have to wait and see.

-So, right now, the attorneys and staff at Trentalange & Kelley want you to focus on staying healthy or getting well if you’ve contracted the coronavirus disease.
+So, right now, the attorneys and staff at Trentalange & Kelley wants you to focus on staying healthy or getting well if you’ve contracted the coronavirus disease.

 Remember these directives from the CDC: